Skip to main content

 Image

-For those who prefer to stay active while on vacation, you can absolutely use the ship's fitness center for free.
+For those who prefer to stay active while on vacation, you can use the ship's fitness center for free.
 Some, however, like the atmosphere of a workout class.

 Cruise lines offer fitness classes for a nominal fee, usually anywhere from $12-$20 per class.
 Your ship may offer spin classes, pilates, or even personal training sessions, which can cost over $80 each!